Manual Handling Instructor

 - Structure of an effective training module

-- Aims, Objectives and Strategies to motivate personnel and change working practices
+- Use of Aims, Objectives and other Strategies to motivate personnel and change working practices

 - Use of learning aids and other support materials